Jameelmoh/Jameelmoh/README.md

-- 👋 Hi, I’mMohammed Jameel
+- 👋 Hi, I’m Mohammed Jameel
 - 👀 I’m interested in single- and multi-objective optimization algorithms and their applications.
 - 💞️ I’m looking to collaborate on optimization projects.
 - 📫 How to reach me {Email: moh.jameel@su.edu.ye},{Email: mohjameel555@gmail.com}